-Saha and Broumi [31], studied the interval-valued neutrosophic sets (IVNSs) and developed some new set-theoretic operations on IVNSs with their properties.
+Saha and Broumi [31] studied the interval-valued neutrosophic sets (IVNSs) and developed some new set-theoretic operations on IVNSs with their properties.
 The idea of an Interval-valued generalized single valued neutrosophic trapezoidal number (IVGSVTrN) was presented by Deli [32] with some operations and discussed their properties based on neutrosophic numbers.
-Hashim et al [33], studied the vague set and interval neutrosophic set and established a new theory known as interval neutrosophic vague set (INVS), they also presented some operations for INVS with their properties and derived the properties by using numerical examples.
-In [34], Abdel basset et al. applied TODIM and TOPSIS methods based on the best-worst method to increase the accuracy of evaluation under uncertainty according to the NSs.
-They also used the plithogenic set theory to resolve the indeterminate information and evaluate the economic performance of manufacturing industries, they used the AHP method to find the weight vector of the financial ratios to achieve this goal after that they used the VIKOR and TOPSIS methods to utilize the companies ranking [35, 36].
+Hashim et al

+[33], studied the vague set and interval neutrosophic set and established a new theory known as interval neutrosophic vague set (INVS), they also presented some operations for INVS with their properties and derived the properties by using numerical examples.
+Abdel basset et al. [34] applied TODIM and TOPSIS methods based on the best-worst method to increase the accuracy of evaluation under uncertainty according to the NSs.
+They also used the Plithogenic set theory to resolve the indeterminate information and evaluate the economic performance of manufacturing industries, they used the AHP method to find the weight vector of the financial ratios to achieve this goal after that they used the VIKOR and TOPSIS methods to utilize the companies ranking [35, 36].
+Nabeeh et al. [37] utilized the integrating neutrosophic analytical hierarchy process (AHP) with the TOPSIS for personal selection.
+Nabeeh et al. [38] developed the AHP neutrosophic by merging the AHP and NS.
+Abdel-Basset et al. [39] merged the AHP, MCDM approach, and NS to handle the indefinite and irregularity in decision making.
+Abdel-Basset et al. [40] constructed the TOPSIS technique for type-2 neutrosophic numbers and utilized the presented approach for supplier selection.
+Abdel-Basset et al. [41] utilized the neutrosophic TOPSIS for the selection of medical instruments and many.
+Saqlain et. al. applied TOPSIS for the prediction of sports, and in MCDM problems [42-44].

-In the following paragraph, we explain some positive impacts of this research.
+The FS and IFS theories do not provide any information about the indeterminacy part of the object.
+Because the above work is considered to examine the environment of linear inequality between the degree of membership (MD) and the degree of non-membership (NMD) of the considered attributes.
+However, all existing studies only deal with the scenario by using MD and NMD of attributes.
+If any decision-maker considers the truthiness, falsity, and indeterminacy of any attribute of the alternatives, then clearly, we can see that it cannot be handled by the above-mentioned FS and IFS theories.
+To overcome the above limitations, Smarandache [4] proposed the NS to solve uncertain objects by considering the truthiness, falsity, and indeterminacy.
+In the following article, we explain some positive impacts of this research.
 The concentration of this study is to evaluate the best supplier for the production industry.
 This research is a very suitable illustration of Neutrosophic TOPSIS.
 A group of decision-makers chooses the best supplier for the production industry.
 The Neutrosophic TOPSIS method increases alternative performances based on the best and worst solutions.

-1.1 Motivation and Contribution

 Classical TOPSIS uses clear techniques for language assessment, but due to the imprecision and ambiguity of language assessment, we propose neutrosophic TOPSIS.
-In this paper, we discuss the

-NSs and SVNSs with some operations.
+In this paper, we discuss the NSs and SVNSs with some operations.
 We presented the generalization of TOPSIS for the SVNSs and use the proposed method for supplier selection.

-1.2 Structure of Article

-In Section 2, some basic definitions have been added, which will help the rest of this article.
-Section 3 consists of the main work of the article, which defines the neutrosophic TOPSIS algorithm.
-The application of the proposed method and calculations are presented in section 4 and finally, the conclusion draws in Section 5.
+In Section 2, some basic definitions have been added, which will help us to design the structure of the current article.
+In section 3, we develop an integrated model to solve the MCDM problem under single-valued neutrosophic information.
+We also established the graphical and mathematical structure of the proposed TOPSIS approach.
+To ensure the validity of the developed methodology we presented a numerical illustration for supplier selection in the production industry in section 4.